MTT Turbine Superbike: Development

 When MTT president Ted Mclntyre decided to add a motorcycle to his firm's range, he appointed Christian Travert, a former bike racer and custom builder, to head the project.
 Early models were powered by a Rolls-Royce-Allison Model 250-C18 gas turbine producing a claimed 320 hp at 52,000 rpm.
 Unlike some turbojet-powered motorcycles which relied on jet propulsion for thrust, the Y2K Superbike's turboshaft engine drives the rear wheel via a two-speed gearbox and chain and sprocket.
 The motorcycles are produced on demand and made to order for buyers.

 The turbines used in the motorcycles are second-hand, having reached the original manufacturer's mandated running time limit.
 MTT refurbishes the engines and extends a life-time warranty with the purchase of every bike.

 A turbine engine can be easily run on a wide variety of fuels, and so like other turbine engines, the MTT Turbine Superbike does not require jet fuel to operate, since it doesn't have to handle the extremes of temperatures that jet fuel is modified to operate in without coagulating or waxing.
 MTT has fuelled the Y2K with diesel, kerosene and Bio-Fuel (all similar to jet fuel in composition).
-Thicker fuel is preferable because it has a higher energy content per unit of fuel, but a turbine can be run off of gasoline or other flammable liquids just as easily, or even powderized fuel such as coal dust if a delivery system is set up for it.
+Thicker fuel is preferable because it has a higher energy content per unit of fuel, but a turbine can be run on gasoline or other flammable liquids just as easily, or even powderized fuel such as coal dust if a delivery system is set up for it.